-Leangains is the coined diet and training methodology brainchild of Martin Berkhan, a professional fitness writer and consultant who blogs at Leangains.com.
+Leangains is the coined diet and training methodology brainchild of Martin Berkhan, a professional fitness writer and coach who blogs at Leangains.com.
 In the last five or so years, the branded moniker has grown from relative obscurity into something that’s become quite popular.

 This post is an introductory primer to Leangains written for beginners – for those who know little to nothing about it, but are interested in learning about it and deciding if it’s something worth trying.